Trackers Village: Wild Plants, Folk Craft & Restoration Immersion

 For individuals interested in pursuing a livelihood outdoor education we offer a work study option learning as an assistant in our youth summer camps.
 This application based program is solely for students with education as a career goal and can help meet tuition for the entire Trackers Village program and beyond.
 Learn more

-Trackers Village : Wild Plants, Homesteading & Restoration
+Trackers Village : Wild Plants, Folk Craft & Restoration

-The Trackers Village Program includes monthly Village Campouts, our Wilderness Skills Club with skills evenings, nature Saturdays, and an open archery range.
+The Trackers Village Program includes monthly Village Campouts and our Trackers Club with weekly skills evenings.

 The Trackers Village staff includes nearly everyone from Trackers.
 Founders, core staff and many members of the Trackers community attend.
 It is a learning environment rich with in-depth knowledge and experience, diversity, and opportunity.

 You can save by enrolling into the full-year program.
-If you need to first experience the Trackers Village and its program, you can register for a trial month that includes one weekend Village Campout and all Wilderness Skills Club events (5% discount on Trackers programs is not included in the trial month).
+If you need to first experience the Trackers Village and its program, you can register for a trial month that includes one weekend Village Campout and all Wilderness Skills Club events.

 $225 Trial Month for first adult participant